Let’s talk about names like Emma.

 The Last of the Mohicans makes Cora literary.
 Downton Abbey’s dignified, but warm Lady Grantham, played so masterfully by Elizabeth McGovern, boosted this name, too.

-Plenty of Cora names – like Cordelia and Coraline – have commanded the spotlight years.
+Plenty of Cora names – like Cordelia and Coraline – have commanded the spotlight over the years.
 But for simple sophistication, nothing beats Cora.

 Della recently returned to the US Top 1000 after many years’ absence.
 With choices like Delilah and Ella so stylish, it fits right in.